 Whew!
 It has been quite a week.
 Lot of changes, all of them expected and planned out.
 Now it's just a matter of moving forward.

 Both the students and the staff at Fusion made it extremely difficult for me to leave.
-Everyone there knew how to make an environment and school culture overwhelmingly positive and focused on growth, compassion, and resilience.
+Everyone there knew how to create an environment and school culture that was overwhelmingly positive and focused on growth, compassion, and resilience.
 I had an incredible circle of friends and colleagues to learn from, and my admin team ensured that I gained confidence in my ability to teach.
-To all of you still working at Fusion and to all of you I did work with who, like me, moved on to other things: Thank you.
+To all of you still working at Fusion Academy Marin, and to all of you I collaborated with who, like me, moved on to other things: Thank you.
 I really can't express my gratitude that well in words (which is ironic, given that putting thoughts into words is kind of what I do as a passion), but I will not forget how much you helped me become a better teacher and a better person.

-Walking away from the school yesterday felt a bit like turning the page on a chapter of a book (I know, I know.
+Walking away from the school yesterday felt a bit like turning the page on another chapter of a book (I know, I know.
 A writer using a book metaphor for life.
 Well done, Belinda).
+I didn't linger and stare at the school before I left, like some sort of climatic scene from a movie.
 I didn't feel sorrow.
 I didn't feel joy.
 I felt some anxiety, but that's par for the course.
 Mostly, I felt...complete.
 I had accomplished what I had come to accomplish, and now it was time to move forward in my life's novel, where new adventures awaited.

 But first, I'm going to enjoy a weekend at my in-laws' place.
 I just finished an exciting game of Scrabble with my darling mother-in-law, and tomorrow, we're dressing up and heading to the Renaissance Faire.
 So I'm going to be a giant nerd and relax until Monday.